Soros87/frontend_fontformat/README.md

 Key takeaways of this exercise

-1. In global.css specify the color variables and their corresponding hexadecimal/rgba values
+1. In global.css import the google fonts and specify the text sizes and line height variables
-2. Next define the colors in your Tailwind CSS configuration file.
-Assuming you are using a file like tailwind.config.js, you can extend the theme section to include your custom colors.
+2. Next define the text-variables in your Tailwind CSS configuration file.
+Assuming you are using a file like tailwind.config.js, you can extend the theme section to include your custom text size.